Caregiver Experience: What to Look for When Hiring

 What Is a Caregiver?

-A caregiver is a professional who provides hands-on support to residents in long-term care settings, such as nursing homes and assisted living facilities.
-They work closely with the nursing team to help residents with activities of daily living (ADLs) like bathing, toileting, eating, dressing, and ambulating.
+A caregiver is a professional who provides hands-on support to patients or residents, often in long-term care settings (such as nursing homes and assisted living facilities).
+They may work closely with the nursing team to help residents with activities of daily living (ADLs) like bathing, toileting, eating, dressing, and ambulating.
 In addition to helping with ADLs, caregivers also play a supportive role in:

 - Encouraging residents to attend wellness programs and classes.